parappayo/hearts-deno/README.md

 # hearts-deno

-Front-end to accompany the parappayo/hearts-go back-end
+Lightweight front-end to accompany the parappayo/hearts-go backend.